Impaired Driving: DUI & DWI Laws, Penalties and ConsequencesUpdated Dec. 25, 2020

 Whereas adults can legally drive with any blood alcohol concentration below 0.08%, the blood alcohol limit for drivers under 21 years old is considerably lower.
 In many states, having any detectable amount of alcohol in your blood while driving will see you arrested and charged with DUI.
 Around the country, the legal BAC limit for under 21s ranges from 0.00% to 0.02%, thanks to “zero tolerance” laws.

 Let us not forget that a minor who is arrested for DWI will also be charged with possession and consumption of alcohol.
 Only under certain circumstances (in most states) are persons under 21 legally permitted to drink or possess alcohol.
-There are a handful of states in which possession and consumption of alcohol is always illegal for under 21s.
-Find all the information you need on teen alcohol laws, underage drinking penalties and DUI penalties for under 21s in this crucial module on zero tolerance laws.
+There are a handful of states in which possession and consumption of alcohol is always illegal for those under 21.
+Find all the information you need on teen alcohol laws, underage drinking penalties and DUI penalties for under 21s in this crucial module on zero-tolerance laws.
 We have included several state-specific alcohol laws but if your state is not mentioned, be sure to check your driving manual.

 - Open container laws